 Desmond Tutu is a renowned African social activist and retired Bishop of the Anglican church.
-He is globally popular mostly for the role he played towards the emancipation of South African from the ugly grip of Apartheid.
-He has also made a lot of other influences in our world which we could not afford to ignore.
-You may have heard about him, but I bet you there are a lot of things you never knew about him which are actually worth knowing.
-Here are everything you must know about this South African icon, Desmond Tutu:
+He is globally popular, mostly, for the role he played towards the emancipation of South Africa from the ugly grip of Apartheid.
+He has also been influential in other parts of the world beyond South Africa.
+You may have heard about him, but I bet you there are a lot of things about him that are actually worth knowing which you’d be surprised you never knew.
+Here is everything you must know about the South African icon, Desmond Tutu:

-He was born 84 years ago as Desmond Mpilo Tutu in Klerksdorp, Transvaal.
-That was in 1931, in the heat of Apartheid.
-His father, Zacheriah Zililo Tutu was a primary school headmaster while his mother, Aletta was a school cook and cleaner. he is the second of four children.
+He was born Desmond Mpilo Tutu in Klerksdorp, Transvaal in 1931, in the heat of Apartheid.
+His father, Zacheriah Zililo Tutu was a primary school headmaster while his mother, Aletta, was a school cook and cleaner.
+He is the second of four children.
 Despite the gruesome discrimination against the blacks then in the country, Tutu never allowed it to put him down.
-He remained positive, never accepting discrimination or defeat.
-This could be traced to why he grew up to fight the cause of the blacks.
-This is a short recount of his childhood experience:
+He always remained positive, never accepting discrimination or defeat.
+This could be traced to why he grew up to fight the cause of the black South Africans.
+This is a short recount of his childhood experience by the Archbishop himself:

-When Tutu was 12, he contracted the deadly cough known as tuberculosis which nearly took his life.
+Because of how dire things were, he nearly died of Tuberculosis at a young age.
+When Tutu was 12, he contracted a deadly cough known as tuberculosis which nearly took his life.
 He spent about two years in the hospital before he recovered.
-This happened around the time his family moved to the capital city of S/A, Johannesburg.
+This happened around the time his family moved to the capital city of South Africa, Johannesburg.

 Education and Career

 Desmond attended Johannesburg Bantu High School, a grossly underfunded all-black school where despite all odds, through the positivity and encouragement of their black teachers he still received an excellent education.
 He graduated from high school in 1950 and went on to do a teacher training at the Pretoria Bantu Normal College.
-He graduated with a teacher’s Certificate in 1953.
+He graduated from the Pretoria Bantu Normal College with a Teacher’s Certificate in 1953.
 After this, he enrolled at the South Africa University and graduated with a Bachelors Degree in 1954.

-Desmond Tutu had a passion to impact in students, the same mind set that was instilled in him by his teachers in his earlier years.
-This made him to take up a teaching job in his Alma mater to teach English and History.
+Desmond Tutu had a passion to impact in students, the same mindset that was instilled in him by his teachers in his earlier years.
+This made him take up a teaching job at his Alma mater to teach English and History.
 He shares his inspiration: